JamesG3/Leetcode/Notes.md

 	- 105.Construct Binary Tree from Preorder and Inorder Traversal
 - **Binary Search**
 	- 33.Search in Rotated Sorted Array
+	- 34.Find First and Last Position of Element in Sorted Array
 	- 162. Find Peak Element
 	- 540.Single Element in a Sorted Array
 - **Traverse & marking**